 The aquarium filter is the most crucial accessory for healthy and happy fish keeping.
 At some point, you will need an aquarium filter, so make sure you choose the right one.

 Canister filters are an excellent choice for planted aquariums and marine aquariums.
 At the same time, they are equally reliable for freshwater aquariums.
-But, canister type filter requires some expertise for setting and maintenance.
+But, a canister type filter requires some expertise for setting and maintenance.

 So, it’s barely the right choice for beginners.
 But seasoned aquarists prefer canister filters for their higher efficiency and reliability, despite the high price.